-- 1. There has been an enormous amount of work done recently on the social and cultural context of 1 Corinthians, not least by Bruce Winter in Cambridge, and I want to urge all those who are interested in finding out what Paul actually said and meant to study such work with great care.
-I don't have time or skill to go into details; but there are many things about first-century classical life which shed a great deal of light on the actual issues which Paul is addressing and they need to be taken carefully into account. - 2.
-I want instead to home in at once on one of the two passages which has caused so much difficulty, the verses at the end of 1 Corinthians 14 in which Paul insists that women must keep silent in church.
-I am in two minds whether to agree with those who say this verse is a later and non-Pauline interpolation.
-One of the finest textual critics of our day, Gordon Fee, has argued very strongly that it is, purely on the grounds of the way the manuscript tradition unfolds.
-I urge you to examine his arguments and make up your own minds.
-But I have always been attracted, ever since I heard it, to the explanation offered once more by Ken Bailey. - 3.
-In the Middle East, he says, it was taken for granted that men and women would sit apart in church, as still happens today in some circles.
-Equally important, the service would be held (in Lebanon, say, or Syria, or Egypt), in formal or classical Arabic, which the men would all know but which many of the women would not, since the women would only speak a local dialect or patois. - 4.
-Again, we may disapprove of such an arrangement, but one of the things you learn in real pastoral work as opposed to ivory-tower academic theorizing is that you simply can't take a community all the way from where it currently is to where you would ideally like it to be in a single flying leap.
-Anyway, the result would be that during the sermon in particular, the women, not understanding what was going on, would begin to get bored and talk among themselves.
-As Bailey describes the scene in such a church, the level of talking from the women's side would steadily rise in volume, until the minister would have to say loudly, 'Will the women please be quiet!', whereupon the talking would die down, but only for a few minutes.
-Then, at some point, the minister would again have to ask the women to be quiet; and he would often add that if they wanted to know what was being said, they should ask their husbands to explain it to them when they got home. - 5.
-I know there are other explanations sometimes offered for this passage, some of them quite plausible; this is the one that has struck me for many years as having the strongest claim to provide a context for understanding what Paul is saying.
+- Remember, the context of 1 Cor 14 is ADDRESSING AND FIXING SPECIFIC REPORTED PROBLEMS in the Corinthian church. - o In the Middle East it was taken for granted that men and women would sit apart in church, as still happens today in that part of the world.
+The service would be held (in Lebanon, say, or Syria, or Egypt), in formal or classical Arabic, which the men would all know but which many of the women would not, since very few women had any formal education. - Ouring the sermon in particular, the women, not understanding what was going on, would begin to get bored and talk among themselves.
+The level of talking from the women's side would steadily rise in volume, until the minister would have to say loudly, 'Will the women please be quiet!', whereupon the talking would die down, but only for a few minutes.
+Then, at some point, the minister would again have to ask the women to be quiet; and he may well have added that if they wanted to know what was being said, they should ask their husbands to explain it to them when they got home. - So, how do we know that this was exactly the problem that Paul was responding to?
+We don't.
+(Quotes below are from N.T.
+Wright.) - "... there are other explanations sometimes offered for this passage, some of them quite plausible; [but] this is the one that has struck me for many years as having the strongest claim to provide a context for understanding what Paul is saying.
 After all, his central concern in 1 Corinthians 14 is for order and decency in the church's worship.
-This would fit extremely well. - 6.
-What the passage cannot possibly mean is that women had no part in leading public worship, speaking out loud of course as they did so.
+This interpretation would fit really well." - "What the passage cannot possibly mean is that women had no part in leading public worship, speaking out loud of course as they did so.
 This is the positive point that is proved at once by the other relevant Corinthian passage, 1 Corinthians 11.2-11, since there Paul is giving instructions for how women are to be dressed while engaging in such activities, instructions which obviously wouldn't be necessary if they had been silent in church all the time.
-But that is the one thing we can be sure of.
-In this passage, almost everything else seems to me remarkably different to nail down.
+But that is the one thing we can be sure of in 1 Cor 14; almost everything else seems to me remarkably difficult to nail down."